subutai-io/documentation/user/pages/02.working-with-subutai/02.using-peerOS/03.peeros-quick-install/02.other-hypervisors/docs.md

 |VMware Fusion (regular and Pro)| |✅| |
 |Parallels Desktop (10 or higher; only Pro and Business editions)| |✅| |

-Here are the boxes to choose from, two versions for each supported Vagrant provider.
-The boxes use a different Linux OS flavor for the guest virtual machine OS.
+You can use the following boxes with the respective Vagrant provider.

 * [Debian 9.x (Stretch)](https://app.vagrantup.com/subutai/boxes/stretch)
 * [Ubuntu 16.04 (Xenial)](https://app.vagrantup.com/subutai/boxes/xenial)